-The scope of research thus covers mainly the social infrastructure for education, and health system in Thailand.
-In addition, we would also estimate the demand for low income housing needs and affordability to serve for the long-term urbanization in Thailand.
-In our research, we have intension to add estimation on the demand for government facilities along side with the urbanization and decentralization in Thailand as well.
+The scope of research thus covers mainly the social infrastructure for education and health system in Thailand.
+In addition, we would also estimate the demand for low-income housing needs and affordability to serve for the long-term urbanization in Thailand.
+In our research, we have intention to add estimation on the demand for government facilities alongside with the urbanization and decentralization in Thailand as well.
+This is to serve for the decentralization of service provision from the central and regional government to local government in the coming decades.

-We have followed the guideline of JICA and ADB for the "micro" and "macro" approaches and adapting for Thailand's economic and social context.
-For macro approach, we have learned from ADB, applying multiple regression models by Fay and Yepes2 (2003).
-We have link the equation with human development's hypothetical target noted by the UNDP (2016) for our macro approach
+We have followed the guideline of JICA and ADB for the "micro" and "macro" approaches and make it suitable for Thailand's economic and social context.
+For macro approach, we have learned from $ADB^2$ , applying multiple regression models by Fay and Yepes (2003).
+We have linked the equations with human development's hypothetical target noted by the UNDP (2016) for our macro approach in Chapter 3.